 Step 4: Keep it simple.

-It may seem obvious but make it easy to donate.
-Incorporate these key methods into your online donation process.
+Once you’ve captured the attention of potential donors, make it as easy as possible for them to donate.
+Incorporate these key strategies into your online donation process:

 - Feature a donation button prominently on your website.

-- Make your online donation page visually appealing and easy to find and navigate.
+- Design your donation page to be visually appealing and easy to find.

 - Clearly identify various donor levels and their respective benefits.